-We are an association of medically tailored food and nutrition service providers.
+We are an association of nonprofit medically tailored food and nutrition service providers.

 To advance public policy that supports access to food and nutrition services for people with severe and/or chronic illnesses